qte77/SegFormerQuantization/README.md

 - [ ] Include option to call HF API instead of saving model locally
 - [ ] Use pydantic and python typing
 - [ ] Insert link to report and project within WandB
+- [ ] mkdocs
-- [ ] Fix mkdocs not indenting checkbox ul
+  - Fix mkdocs not indenting checkbox ul
+  - Fix mkdocs not including png with plain in-line html
 - [ ] Auto-generate `CHANGELOG.md`
   - Conventional Commits `.gitmessage`
   - Tools like `git-changelog`